REGISTRATION IS NOW CLOSED

 Humans communicate on many levels -- spoken language, tone, body language, style, and personality.
 The fact that we have complex cultural identities and a host of differing past experiences increases the probability of cross-cultural miscommunications.
 This workshop presents major cross-cultural communication theories, ways that cultural values, power, privilege and differences affect the way we communicate, tools for questioning assumptions, and ways to improve cross-cultural communications skills.

 How do you navigate microaggressions -- those words and actions that offend or hurt, even though they may be unintended?
 Learn some of the obstacles of authentic conversations, as well as strategies for what to do or say when you are the target of, witness to, and agents of microaggressions.

-There will also be an opportunity for sharing, networking and learning from each other.
 It is our hope that each participant will leave with more tools and resources to manage an increasingly complex job at the school.